basilcea/data-tools/README.md

-# A repository for version control of data engineering tools
+# Version control of data engineering tools
 A git repository of snowflakes sheets